holochain-apps/kangaroo-tauri/README.md

 2. Merge your changes from `main` into `release`

-3. Push to githug to trigger the release workflow.
+3. Push to github to trigger the release workflow.

 ## Recommended IDE Setup